HAWK-MOTHS

 It was immensely satisfying to have reared both eggs through and to be able to release the moths back in to the wild.

-69.016 Elephant Hawk-moth larva in the garden, July 26th 2014.
+69.016 Elephant Hawk-moth larva in my garden at Skircoat Green on July 26th 2014.
 Found by my mum after weeding out some small willowherbs.
 She considered the possibility that it may have been a small snake!

 69.016 Elephant Hawk-moth, same larva as above.
 The tiny, grey head and forelegs are easy to miss.